-Details concerning the various information found in the "sources.list" file (the lines beginning with a "#" are just comments):
+Details concerning the various information found in the 'sources.list' file (the lines beginning with a "#" are just comments):

-- "deb": means a binary repository (the compiled software itself) - "deb-src": means a source repository (the program code files used to compile the software) - "http:..." or "https:...": the Internet address of the repository server - "buster" or "buster-updates": the branch in the repository tree - "main": the repository section.
+- "deb": means a binary repository (the compiled software itself) - "deb-src": means a source repository (the program code files used to compile the software) - "http:..." or "https:...": the Internet address of the repository server - "bullseye" or "bullseye-security": the branch in the repository tree - "main": the repository section.

-... why "buster" and not "stable" since the system is based on Debian Stable ??
+... why "bullseye" and not "stable" since the system is based on Debian Stable ??

-"buster" is the precise version name of the installed system.
-It sets a given version of each packages included in the "buster" repository (the version of the generic kernel, for example).
+"bullseye" is the precise version name of the installed system.
+It sets a given version of each packages included in the "bullseye" repository (the version of the generic kernel, for example).